Spicy Pickled Garlic

 - 1-1/2 teaspoons canning salt

-- In a small saucepan, combine the vinegar, sugar and salt.
+- In a small saucepan, combine vinegar, sugar and salt.
 Bring to a boil, stirring constantly.
 Carefully ladle hot liquid over garlic, leaving 1/2-in. headspace.
-Remove air bubbles; wipe rims and adjust lids.
-Process for 10 minutes in a boiling-water canner.
-Yield: 3 half-pints.
+Remove air bubbles and adjust headspace, if necessary, by adding hot mixture.
+Wipe rims.
+Center lids on jars; screw on bands until fingertip tight.

 This is so much better than the pickled garlic I have purchased at safeway or any of the other stores for that matter...